waynespaull/footy/data_dictionary_and_sources/README.md

 - FTR_alpha: Non-numerical values of the Full Time Result for ease of reading
 - xg1_5g_avg: Avergage XG for the home team over the passed home five games
 - xg2_5g_avg: Average XG for an away team over the passed five games against the specific home team
-- gd_5g_avg: Avergae Goal Difference for the home team for the past 5 home games
+- gd_5g_avg: Average Goal Difference for the home team for the past 5 home games
 - game1: Result from the last home game
 - game2: Result from the second last home game
 - game3: Result from the third last home game